 In general, a participant is not taxed on the grant or exercise of an ISO.
 The difference between the exercise price and the fair market value of the shares on the exercise date may, however, be a preference item for purposes of the alternative minimum tax.
 If a participant holds the shares acquired upon exercise of an ISO until the later of two years following the stock option grant date and one year following exercise, the gain, if any, upon a subsequent disposition of such shares will be long-term capital gain.
 The amount of the gain will be the difference between the proceeds received on disposition and the participant's basis in the shares (which generally equals the exercise price).
-If a participant disposes of stock acquired pursuant to exercise of an ISO before satisfying these holding periods, the participant will recognize as ordinary income in the year of disposition an amount equal to the exercise of the fair market value of the shares at the time of exercise (or, if less, the amount realized on the disposition of the shares), over the exercise price paid for the shares, and capital gain or loss for any other difference between the sale price and the exercise price.
+If a participant disposes of stock acquired pursuant to exercise of an ISO before satisfying these holding periods, the participant will recognize as ordinary income in the year of disposition of the shares), over the exercise price paid for the shares, and capital gain or loss for any other difference between the sale price and the exercise price.
 The Company is not entitled to an income tax deduction on the grant or exercise of an ISO or on the participant's disposition of the shares after satisfying the holding period requirement described above.
 If the holding periods are not satisfied, the Company generally will be entitled to a deduction in the year the participant disposes of the shares in an amount equal to the ordinary income recognized by the participant.